nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOF
 ```

-Let's ensure that traffic can flow to our application.
+Check that traffic can flow to the application.

 {{< note >}}If you have a DNS record allocated for `cafe.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}